JackEverson/foobar-with-google/README.md

 The code I made for taking on the Google foobar challenge.

 ## List of Challenges
-Braille - Level 1
+Braille - Level 1 \n
-bunny-worker-locations - Level 2
+bunny-worker-locations - Level 2 \n
-gearing-up-for-destruction - Level 2
+gearing-up-for-destruction - Level 2 \n